MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-tokenfields.md

 ---
-title: tokenfields
+title: "tokenfields"
-description: The tokenfields extension displays the names and offsets of the fields within the access token object (the TOKEN structure).
+description: "The tokenfields extension displays the names and offsets of the fields within the access token object (the TOKEN structure)."
 keywords: ["token", "tokenfields Windows Debugging"] ms.date: 05/23/2017
 topic_type: